BhathiyaTK/BhathiyaTK/README.md

 ## About Me

-In briefly, I'm a Software Engineer, a Student, and a Tech Enthusiast from Sri Lanka 🇱🇰.
+In briefly, I'm a Software Engineer, and a Tech Enthusiast from Sri Lanka 🇱🇰.
 Find more about me in the below.😊

 - 🏢 I work as a software engineer (front-end) @ [Aizenit][work], London, UK.
 - 🎓 And also, I'm graduated from [Sabaragamuwa University of Sri Lanka][uni]
-- 💻 As a developer, I'm passionate about Javascript, Angular, and Python.
+- 💻 As a developer, I'm passionate about Javascript, Angular, and React.js (Familiar with Python as well).
-- 📚 I’m currently learning all the technical stuff related to Front-end web development.
-- 👯 I’m looking to collaborate with people who willing to do something amazing and cool.
-- 😜 Fun fact: In my leisure times, I usually do drawing, listening music, watching movies or playing video games.
-If I'm in a vacation, I love to travel, hiking and camping.
+- 😜 Fun fact: I love comics

 ## Technologies and Tools